astarasikov/qemu/iphone/README.md

 mv kernel-qemu-4.4.34-jessie kernel-qemu
 wget https://github.com/dhruvvyas90/qemu-rpi-kernel/raw/master/
 ```

+To add a disk image or another file, copy it via iTunes file sharing.
+For example, the file name for the raspberry pi disk image is `rpi_mmc.img`.

 Edit the command line options in `main.m` and run via Xcode.
 If you are running on a jailbroken device and your kernel is patched to allow RWX memory mapping, you can try enabling JIT (TCG) by commenting out the option `--enable-tcg-interpreter` in `iphone/build-qemu-ios.sh`